Diplovertebron: Description

 The fragmentary skull bones are only slightly ornamented with striations, rather than the numerous pits that were present in its relatives.
 The premaxilla contained five thick and conical teeth, about twice as long as they were wide.
 The maxilla likely had over 30 teeth in it, and its teeth were thinner than those of the premaxilla.
 The teeth towards the front of the maxilla were thicker and more widely separated, while those at the back were closely packed.
 The teeth of the lower jaw were more numerous, closely packed, and much smaller than those of the upper jaw.
 There were over 40 in total, and the first 7 were the largest and most well-spaced.
 All of the teeth possessed maze-like enamel folding similar to other "labyrinthodonts".
 These dental features showed some similarities to the teeth of Calligenethlon, an embolomere which was similar in size to Diplovertebron.

 The belly was covered with long, oblong scales with rounded edges, while the back was bare.
 Various limb bones were preserved.
 Unusually, they were covered with tiny pores.
 The humerus had a strong diagonal ridge along half of its shaft, similar to that of Archeria.
 The pelvis was also quite similar to that of Archeria and Calligenethlon in the fact that the ilium had a structure typical for embolomeres: two rod-like prongs atop a short "stem".
 The front prong was short, but the rear prong was very long Frič (1885) referred an interclavicle to Diplovertebron, though it may have actually been from Gephyrostegus instead.

+In popular culture

+The title creature in the 1959 horror film The Monster of Piedras Blancas is described as a diplovertebron, though considerable liberties are taken in its physical appearance.